simmi30/lnd1/docs/macaroons.md

 The macaroon bakery is described in more detail in the [README in the macaroons package](../macaroons/README.md).

-## Future improvements to the `lnd` macaroon implementation
+## Future improvements to the `broln` macaroon implementation

-The existing macaroon implementation in `lnd` and `lncli` lays the groundwork for future improvements in functionality and security.
+The existing macaroon implementation in `broln` and `lncli` lays the groundwork for future improvements in functionality and security.
 We will add features such as: